hashicorp/raft-wal/README.md

 If `BatchStart` was in some previous block it means the whole of this block was filled as part of the batch.
 Calculate the CRC over all bytes in the block up to the last 4.
-This can be done in a streaming fashion say 64 KiB at a time to avoid reading the entire block into memory thanks to CRCs rolling property.
+This can be done in a streaming fashion id desired thanks to CRCs rolling property.

 ### Frames